How to choose the best MicroSD cards for your smartphone or tablet

 If you run out of storage space on your phone or tablet, then you’ll want to find a way to get more.
 One of the simplest options is to insert a MicroSD card.
 Sadly, not all smartphones and tablets support MicroSD cards.
 If you have an iPhone or iPad, then you’re out of luck, but many Android devices do support them, as do some Windows Phone and BlackBerry handsets.

-More: How to set up and use a MicroSD card on your Android phone

 Check the full specs for your phone on the manufacturer’s website, or look for a MicroSD card slot in your phone.
-On newer phones, the’re generally part of the SIM tray.
+On newer phones, they’re generally part of the SIM tray.

 What to consider when buying a MicroSD card